CyrillKV/crudle/README.md

-Simple MERN app to practice.
+Simple MERN app for practice.
+Blog with auth and picture uploads.